Paduraksa: Origin and evolution

 A paduraksa gate of Plaosan compound, 9th century.

 The paduraksa is a classical Indonesian adaptation of the classical Indian gopuram.
 The early form of a Javanese roofed gateway can be found in a couple of 8th to 9th-century temple complexes in Central Java, e.g. Prambanan, Plaosan, and Ratu Boko.
 In the later period, these gateways took a more slender form.
 Reliefs showing a candi bentar and paduraksa have been discovered in 13th-century Candi Jago in East Java.
 The 13th- to 14th-century paduraksa of East Java, such as those found from the Hindu period of Singhasari and Majapahit, looks identical to the Balinese paduraksa.
 In the archaeological site of Trowulan – the 14th-century capital of the Majapahit empire – a paduraksa named Bajang Ratu (Javanese "dwarf/defect monarch"), is the oldest paduraksa that still stands.
-Bajang Ratu paduraksa entrance contains round holes, indicating that a double-leaf door once existed here.

 The kori gate of Kota Gede royal cemetery, 16th century.

 The paduraksa is still widely used upon the arrival of the Islamic period in the 15th century.
 The name kori agung is usually chosen for a paduraksa which is used for non-Hindu purposes.
 The Great Mosque of Mataram (Mesjid Gedhe Mataram) in Kotagede contains a kori agung which marks the threshold into the mosque; where the tomb of Panembahan Senopati is located.
 The 16th-century Menara Kudus Mosque, one of the oldest mosques in Java, has a kori agung in its compound and a kori agung inside the mosque.
 Many Kraton (palace) complexes of Islamic Java use kori agung within their complex, e.g. within the Kraton Ngayogyakarta Hadiningrat of Yogyakarta Sultanate, Kraton Kasepuhan and Kanoman of Cirebon Sultanate and the ruined Kraton Kaibon of Banten Sultanate.
 Muslim cemetery complex also utilized the kori agung to mark the area where the tomb is located, e.g. in the Imogiri cemetery complex.
 The Sendang Duwur cemetery complex has two kori agungs with wing-like architectural forms, which are thought to represent a winged Meru.